-4. Observation and Practice Teaching. - M., Tu., W., Th. and F., 9 to 11 a. m.
+4. A. Observation and Practice Teaching.
+Tu. and Th.,

+9 a. m. to 12 m.

-Open only to Education students.
-Discussions of practical teaching methods, seminary projects, and individual conferences, as well as observation and teaching in the public schools of Halifax will occupy the time allotted to this course.
+The discussion of practical teaching methods.
+The preparation of practice lessons.
+Observation and teaching in the public schools of Halifax.
 Each candidate for the Diploma of Education must act as substitute teacher for three full days, without pay other than credit in this course, if asked to do so by the Supervisor of the Halifax Schools.